UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 prediction
 ```

-The classifier predicts that the first observation is benign ("B"), while the second is
+The classifier predicts that the first observation is benign, while the second is
-malignant ("M"). {numref}`fig:05-workflow-plot-show` visualizes the predictions that this
+malignant. {numref}`fig:05-workflow-plot-show` visualizes the predictions that this
 trained $K$-nearest neighbor model will make on a large range of new observations.
 Although you have seen colored prediction map visualizations like this a few times now,
 we have not included the code to generate them, as it is a little bit complicated.